howtographql/howtographql/content/backend/graphql-node-typescript/0-introduction.md

 ---
 title: Introduction
-pageTitle: 'Building a GraphQL Server with Node.js, Fastify, TypeScript & Prisma 2'
+pageTitle: 'Building a GraphQL Server with Node.js & TypeScript'
 description:
-  'Learn how to build a GraphQL server with Node.js, Fastify, TypeScript & Prisma 2 and best practices for authentication, filtering, pagination and subscriptions.'
+  'Learn how to build a GraphQL server with Node.js, Fastify, TypeScript, GraphQL-Helix & Prisma 2 and best practices for authentication, filtering, pagination and subscriptions.'
 ---